martin-ueding/thinkpad-scripts/think-dock.1.rst

 EXAMPLE
 =======

+You can just call ``think-dock`` and it will do the right think probably.

-When you have it sitting on the docking station, call ``think-dock on`` to get the external screen going.
+If you want, you can tell the script what to do: When you have it sitting on the docking station, call ``think-dock on`` to get the external screen going.
 When you are done, call ``think-dock off`` before you disconnect to get the internal screen back again.

-Or you can just call ``think-dock`` and it will do the right think probably.